David-Lor/Arduino-PowerOutageDetector/README.md

 - Control Pin (2): optocoupler 5V output (HIGH when power is ON, LOW when power is OFF)
 - ON LED (3): optional LED, turns ON when the power is ON, turns OFF when the power is OFF
 - OFF LED (4): optional LED, turns ON when the power is OFF, turns OFF when the power is ON
+- Maintenance Mode Switch: optional switch that can be activated to disable the power outage detection when the 5V adapter will be disconnected temporary due to some maintenance.

 ## Versions